Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Along with the 5 best models mentioned above, this model gets a recommendation because 1) it’s highly affordable, and 2) it’s great at taking pictures (especially for a great digital picture frame) and then instantly switching to video when necessary.
-If your vlog is more a mix of videos, picture galleries, and other types of content, this could be the perfect fit for your work.
+If your vlog is more of a mix of videos, picture galleries, and other types of content, this could be the perfect fit for your work.

 However, the video features come up short if that’s all you’re interested in.
 Recording maxes out at 720p and 30fps, which may be too low for your top-notch video dreams.
 Additionally, there’s no wireless connectivity and a lack of features designed to benefit video specifically.

-Nevertheless, it still makes our list of best vlogging cameras under $300 thanks to its low price point and over all veratiltity.
+Nevertheless, it still makes our list of best vlogging cameras under $300 thanks to its low price point and overall versatility.

 An affordable vlogging camera is a great start, but if you are new to vlogging, you will probably need some extra accessories as well, like a fine selfie light.